clarkezyz/shac_sim/README.md

 ## Related Projects

-**[SHAC Player](https://github.com/your-username/shac-player)** - High-quality spatial audio playback using Ambisonics (spherical harmonics).
-SHAC Simulator is the creative/exploratory tool; SHAC Player is the distribution format.
+**[SHAC Player](https://github.com/clarkezyz/shac-player-online)** - The actual SHAC format player using Ambisonics (spherical harmonics) for high-quality spatial audio distribution.

+**Relationship**: This simulator is a demonstration/learning tool.
+The SHAC Player is the real product for distributing spatial audio.
+Use this simulator to understand spatial audio concepts, then create actual SHAC files for distribution.

 ## Contributing